micmejia/bible-dump/AMPC/Psalms/Ps 9.md

 Put them in fear [make them realize their frail nature], O Lord, that the nations may know themselves to be but men.
-Selah [pause, and calmly think of that]! ## About ## Help ## Our Network ## Social ## Preferences By submitting your email address, you understand that you will receive email communications from Bible Gateway, a division of The Zondervan Corporation, 501 Nelson Pl, Nashville, TN 37214 USA, including commercial communications and messages from partners of Bible Gateway.
-You may unsubscribe from Bible Gateway&rsquo;s emails at any time.
-If you have any questions, please review our [Privacy Policy] or email us at [privacy@biblegateway.com]. ## Preferences
+Selah [pause, and calmly think of that]!